José Eduardo Cardozo

-José Eduardo Cardozo (born 18 April 1959) is a Brazilian lawyer, politician and former Attorney General of Brazil.
+José Eduardo Cardozo (born 18 April 1959) is a Brazilian lawyer, politician, professor, and former Attorney General of Brazil who served as Minister of Justice from 2011 to 2016.

 He ran unsuccessfully for the presidency of the Brazilian Workers' Party in 2009, finishing second behind José Eduardo Dutra.
+He taught at the Pontifical Catholic University of São Paulo.
+He is a São Paulo FC fan.